 Try out Next with Docker#

-This tutorial outlines how you can run Next in a docker container.
+This tutorial outlines how you can run Next in a Docker container.

 Prerequisites#